 Kingstone Insurance Company Successfully Implements insured.io Platform

-SACRAMENTO, Calif., March 12, 2021 (GLOBE NEWSWIRE) -- insured.io, a provider of cloud-based, customer engagement solutions for the insurance industry, is pleased to announce that Kingstone Insurance Company (KICO), a subsidiary of Kingstone Companies, Inc., has successfully implemented the insured.io platform for digital transformation and customer engagement.
+/EIN News/ -- SACRAMENTO, Calif., March 17, 2021 (GLOBE NEWSWIRE) -- insured.io, a provider of cloud-based, customer engagement solutions for the insurance industry, is pleased to announce that Kingstone Insurance Company (KICO), a subsidiary of Kingstone Companies, Inc., has successfully implemented the insured.io platform for digital transformation and customer engagement.

 Based in New York, KICO provides primarily personal lines property and casualty (P&C) coverages in five states across the Northeast.
 With personalization and service standards reaching new heights in insurance as pushed along by other industries, KICO prioritized technology spending.
 To continue to compete effectively, KICO launched an enterprise-wide modernization initiative to provide the online capabilities their Select Producers and policyholders were demanding and digitally transform engagement.